BlockchainCommons/envelope-cli-swift/Docs/Overview.md

 ur:envelope/tpcsiyfdihjzjzjldmprrhtypk
 ```

-When we feed this envelope back into the default `format` comand, we get the envelope printed in Envelope Notation.
+When we feed this envelope back into the default `format` command, we get the envelope printed in envelope notation.
 This is why `"Hello."` is printed with quotes around it:

 ```bash
 👉